-Pregnancy is not the time for vanity, which is certainly liberating, but its still very important to exercise.
-Even if you arent accustomed to working out, you can still begin a gentle prenatal fitness program to stretch and strengthen your body and help you enjoy a healthier pregnancy.
+Pregnancy is not the time for vanity, which is certainly liberating, but it’s still very important to exercise.
+Even if you aren’t accustomed to working out, you can still begin a gentle prenatal fitness program to stretch and strengthen your body and help you enjoy a healthier pregnancy.
 Women who exercise diligently during this time frequently have an easier labor and delivery and recover faster than women who stop working out altogether.
-Heres a list of 10 exercises you can perform safely while pregnant, no matter what your level of fitness.

 Grab a pair of three-to-five pound dumbbells.
 Place one weight in each hand, palms facing out.
 Keep your knees soft and slowly curl the weights in toward your shoulders.
 Return to starting position and begin again.
 This is a slow controlled movement, so do not swing your arms or rock back and forth.
 Aim for two sets of 12-15.